In essence yoga is 'transformation'.

 Yoga is a subject with a great lineage and philosophy, I like to bring this philosophy into my teaching and I do this by integrating the 'old' with the 'new' and discussing how we can bring the philosophy into our everyday lives.
 Yoga can be a very Spiritual Practice and I appreciate this is not for everyone, you will all take something different away with you and that will depend on where you are on your life journey and what is happening in your life at the present moment.

-Yoga can be used as a 'therapy' and is a wonderful management tool in healing and managing various mental, emotional and physical symptoms.
-For a deeper explanation see the link (below) to the attached document below.
+Yoga can be used as a 'therapeutic' practice and is a wonderful management tool in healing and managing various 'mental', 'emotional' and 'physical' symptoms and 'trauma'.

 One to one tuition - traditionally yoga was taught on a one to one basis.
-A one to one session provides the student with a bespoke programme to suit individual needs, encouraging you the student to discover a deeper self and fine tune your practice.
+A one to one session provides the student with a tailored programme specific to suit your individual needs, encouraging you the student to discover a deeper self and fine tune your practice.

 I could write a list as long as my arm on the benefits of yoga and talk for days and weeks so all I will say is there has been a great deal of research and many studies on the benefits of yoga, meditation and mindfulness all of which reveal state how yoga benefits our body, mind and breath and our overall health and wellbeing.
 Yoga benefits us on a physical, mental emotional levels.
 I am obviously biased because yoga has been one of the best things I could have discovered and if you want to hear what others think head over to the ‘Kind Words’ tab to read their stories.
 Remember yoga is for every body so find a class and a teacher that resonates with you and give it a go.

 "And now the teaching on yoga begins"

 "Yoga is the settling of the mind into silence"